-The Middletown High School 2019-2020 Course of Study book has been prepared as a resource for students, parents, teachers, and counselors as our students select courses and make decisions in planning the most appropriate educational program for a sound preparation for the future.
-This booklet is distributed to each student in January/February and is intended to be used as a reference for graduation requirements, criteria for a diploma with honors, educational options, extracurricular guidelines, and Course Descriptions by subject area departments offered at MHS.
+The Middletown High School 2021-2022 Course of Study book has been prepared as a resource for students, parents, teachers, and counselors as our students select courses and make decisions in planning the most appropriate educational program for a sound preparation for the future.
+This booklet is posted online on our school's guidance website with hard copies made available to students in January/February.
+It is intended to be used as a reference for graduation requirements, criteria for a diploma with honors, educational options, extracurricular guidelines, and Course Descriptions by subject area departments offered at MHS.
 We offer a variety of rigorous courses and recommend that each student select courses that challenge and develop skills for creating a bright and fulfilling future.